 Electric Fencing Offers Protection Against Chicken Predation

-“We have had a dramatic increase in the number of complaints of bears, foxes, raccoons, fisher, coyotes, skunks, and bobcats preying on chickens,” said Colonel Jason Batchelder, Vermont’s chief game warden.
-“Many of the calls are coming from people who are new at keeping chickens and who do not provide sufficient protection for their birds.”
+“We are already getting reports of bears hitting bird feeders and expect to be receiving additional reports soon about bears, foxes, raccoons, fisher, coyotes, skunks, and bobcats preying on chickens,” said Forrest Hammond, Vermont’s bear biologist.
+“Many of the calls will be coming from people who are new at keeping chickens and who do not provide sufficient protection for their birds.”

-Protecting free-ranging chickens is impossible, so Batchelder urges people to keep their birds contained inside electric net fencing and to make sure any wire fencing is secure.
-Use of ¼ inch hardware cloth, especially along the bottom of an enclosure will block most small predators.
+Hammond urges people to keep their chickens contained inside electric net fencing and to make sure any wire fencing is secure.
+Use of one-quarter-inch hardware cloth, especially along the bottom of an enclosure will block most small predators.
 Weasels can get through a one-inch opening.
 The electric netting, however, is good extra protection even outside the wire netting – especially against black bears which are strong enough to break into most unprotected chicken coops.
 Several types of electric net fencing are available.
-The netting is portable and can easily be used with chicken tractors and other moveable pens.
+The netting is portable and can easily be used with moveable chicken pens.

 Here are additional tips to help keep your chickens safe: